timofeynix/CodeForge/Swift/swift-learning-path.md

     - Parameter count:
         - Ideal: 0-3 parameters
         - Max: 6 parameters (use structs beyond this)
+    - Default Parameters:
+        - Set with `=` after type: `func greet(name: String = "Anonymous"`
+        - Use to replace multiple overloaded functions
+        - When to use: Common-case simplification (e.g. `print()` defaults)
+        - When to avoid: No logical default exists
 - **Function types**
     - Concept: Functions have specific types (like `Int`, `String`)
         - Can be assigned to variables/constants